qnngroup/qnnpy/qnnpy/functions/README.md

 	- ICE
 	- DEWAR

+Note: code for instrument setup has been moved to functions.Instruments, and instruments are now accessed through inst.scope, inst.source, etc.

 ##### average_counts
 This method belongs to the Snspd class and returns the average count rate for a given number of iterations.
 This function accepts the counting time, iterations, and trigger voltage.